Buying and Selling Volume

-Volume is the number of contracts, shares, or lots that change hands over a specified time period.
-Buying volume is the number of contracts that change hands at the ask or offer price.
-Selling volume is the number of contracts that change hands at the bid price.
-Changes in volume, and whether more transactions are occurring at the bid or offer, give traders short-term indications of where the price could go next.
-Unfortunately, who is buying and selling, and where, is in constant flux.
-Therefore, volume tells you a lot about the market, but it is just one tool and shouldn't be solely relied on to make trading decisions.
+Changes in volume—and identifying whether more transactions are occurring at the bid or offer price—give traders short-term indications of where the price might go next.
+Unfortunately, the numbers of people buying and selling—and the prices they're buying and selling at—are in constant flux.
+Therefore, volume can tell you a lot about a particular market, but it is just one tool and shouldn't be solely relied on to make trading decisions.